chris-short/devopsish.com/content/post/077/index.md

 [Kubernetes best practices: terminating with grace](https://cloudplatform.googleblog.com/2018/05/Kubernetes-best-practices-terminating-with-grace.html): "When it comes to distributed systems, handling failure is key."

-[Your Success with Enterprise Kubernetes Isn’t About Kubernetes](https://medium.com/google-cloud/your-success-with-enterprise-kubernetes-isnt-about-kubernetes-1c2b18dedc9): Running like Google is more than Kubernetes products or a nice UI.
+[Your Success with Enterprise Kubernetes Isn't About Kubernetes](https://medium.com/google-cloud/your-success-with-enterprise-kubernetes-isnt-about-kubernetes-1c2b18dedc9): Running like Google is more than Kubernetes products or a nice UI.
 {{< adsense-inarticle >}}

 ## Tools